OpenSourceEconomics/econ-project-templates/docs/src/r/rationale.rst

 Running example
 ---------------

-To fix ideas, let's look at the example of Schelling's (1969, :cite:`Schelling69`) segregation model, as outlined `here <http://quant-econ.net/py/schelling.html>`_ in Stachurski's and Sargent's online course :cite:`StachurskiSargent13`.
-Please look at their `description <http://quant-econ.net/py/schelling.html>`_ of the Schelling model.
-Say we are thinking of two variants for the moment:

-    1. Replicate the `figures <http://quant-econ.net/py/schelling.html#results>`_ from Stachurski's and Sargent's course.
-    2. Check what happens when agents are restricted to two random moves per period; after that they have to stop regardless whether they are happy or not.

-For each of these variants (called **models** in the project template and the remainder of this document), you need to perform various steps:

-    1. Draw a simulated sample with initial locations (this is taken to be the same across models, partly for demonstration purposes, partly because it assures that the initial distribution is the same across both models)
-    2. Run the actual simulation
-    3. Visualise the results
+To fix ideas, let's look at the example of Albouy's :cite:`Albouy12` replication study of Acemoglu, Johnson, and Robinson's (AJR) :cite:`AcemogluJohnsonRobinson01` classic 2001 paper.
+In his replication, Albouy :cite:`Albouy12` raises two main issues: lack of appropriate clustering and measurement error in the instrument (settler's mortality) that is correlated with exproparation risk and GDP.
+The replication of Albouy's :cite:`Albouy12` requires two main steps.

+    1. Combine Albouy's (2012) and AJR's (2005) data
+    2. Replicate tables and figures of Albouy (2012) using this data

+For each table, one has to follow two steps:

+    1. Compute the estimates considering different set of controls, different subsamples and different standard error specifications.
-    4. Pull everything together in a paper.
+    2. Put these estimates together in a nicely formatted table.

-It is very useful to explictly distinguish between steps 2. and 3. because computation time in 2. becomes an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
+It is very useful to explictly distinguish between steps 1. and 2. because computation time in 1. becomes an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
 Not even for 3 minutes or 30 seconds as in this example.

 .. _workflow: